MrTomato77/MrTomato77/README.md

 ### 💻 &nbsp;About Me

 - 🤔 &nbsp; I'm the ultimate gamer who will slap your ass!
-- 🎓 &nbsp; Studying Engineering at Prince of Songkla University (PSU)
+- 🎓 &nbsp; Studying Computer Engineering at Prince of Songkla University (PSU)

 ### 💻 I work with